ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 ```

 ### Use a Reducer to Reduce Current State with the Action's Payload
-A javascript function (a reducer, a pure function) to process the action to a state
+We then call a javascript function (a "reducer," a pure function) to process the action to a state

 ```
 function changeState(state, action){